 James Swan, in his defense of Martin Luther, makes the following point:

-"Yet, Luther still translated it [Esther] and allowed it in his Bible."
+"Yet, Luther still translated it [Esther] and allowed it in his Bible."Again however, the attitude of Luther is being minimized.

 Although this is denied by apologists like James Swan,

-Martin Luther did deliberately translate the Book of Esther in a biased fashion
+Martin Luther did deliberately translate the Book of Esther in a biased fashion,

 (into German), as well as add inappropriate commentary: